carbon-design-system/design-system-website/src/content/components/tabs/usage.md

 ### Order

-Tab order should be consistent across service instances.
+Tab order should be consistent across an experience.
 Tabs with related content should be grouped adjacent to each other.

 ![tab example](images/tab-usage-1.png)